knative/eventing/docs/spec/channel.md

 ##### Retries

-Channels SHOULD retry resending CloudEvents when they fail to either connect or send CloudEvents to subscribers.
+Channels SHOULD retry on 5xx responses but SHOULD NOT retry on 4xx responses when sending CloudEvents to subscribers.

 Channels SHOULD support various retry configuration parameters, including, but not limited to: